alexeilebedev/openacr/txt/acr.md

 What if we wanted to see what `-del` does without modifying the database?
 We could omit the `-write` option.
 Notice that acr prints the records that *would* be deleted, but in the final report, `n_file_mod:0` so we know that nothing was written back.
+Without -write, acr outputs a script that can be fed into acr to perform the specified actions.

 ```
 inline-command: acr a:a5 -del